If you’re ready, then you’re ready: Kelley alumna starts magazine to educate and inspire

 Kelley School at IUPUI welcomes five new faculty members

-The Indiana University Kelley School of Business at IUPUI welcomes two new faculty members this fall.
+The Indiana University Kelley School of Business at IUPUI welcomes five new full-time faculty members this fall.

 IUPUI BOSS Camp inspires entrepreneurial high school students

 Two week-long entrepreneurship camps for high schoolers aimed to inspire students this summer, as they look ahead to their future careers.

 Indy Chamber and Kelley School team up to support small business owners

 Enterprise Corps, the partnership between the Indy Chamber Business Ownership Initiative and the Kelley School of Business at IUPUI, expands resources available to small businesses in Indianapolis, connecting them with faculty coaches and MBA teams to answer questions and solve problems.

 Two Kelley School professors receive promotions